davidpham87/ethz_missing_data/notes/introduction.md

 # Missing data [@schafer2002missing]

-> With or without missing data, the goal of a statistical procedure should be to make valid and efficient inferences about a population of interest—not to estimate, predict, or recover missing observations nor to obtain the same results that we would have seen with complete data.
+> With or without missing data, the goal of a statistical procedure should be to make valid and efficient inferences about a population of interest-not to estimate, predict, or recover missing observations nor to obtain the same results that we would have seen with complete data.